mariamirfan-du/AstronomyPictureOfTheDay/README.md

-# AstronomyPictureOfTheDay
+# Stargazer's Daily
-This application displays daily an astronomy picture with the description.
+Stargazer's Daily is an application built in react-native that uses the nasa API to provide a daily new space image with it's description.
+Select the date to view the

 ### API Name
 Astronomy Picture of the Day APOD by nasa